All Episodes

 That's the kind of media that people are getting.

-And that's why it's what we do and what you do, Sean, is so crucial, what we do on Facebook.
+And that's why what we do and what you do, Sean, is so crucial, what we do on Facebook.

-Fifty I have over fifty thousand uh members, and my own page has three hundred and fifty thousand of followers.
+I have over 50,000 members, and my own page has 350,000 followers.

-You know, the they released the transcript.
+You know, they released the transcript.

-I pledge allegiance to omitted.
+I pledge allegiance to Omitted.

-I pledge allegiance to omitted.
+I pledge allegiance to Omitted.

-And then she says, our most effective response to terror and hatred is compassion and it's love.
+And then she says, our most effective response to terror and hatred is compassion and its love.

-It's surrender.
+Is surrender.

-Let me let me give the last word uh to our good friend Rich uh Rich, it's pretty scary.
+Let me give the last word to our good friend Rich.

 I mean, this is a state of denial.